securityfirst/championscurriculum/education.md

 ## Activity
 N/A

 Trainer Note: While this course is not a training of trainer course, it might become relevant for participants to use this opportunity to test and benchmark their own user education efforts.
-If so, one activity that could be useful is asking participants to prepare a short five/ten minute presentation and deliver it to the group.
-The group would then be asked to provide feedback on delivery, message and feedback - as if they were people recieving the training within the individuals organisation for the first time.
+If so, one activity that could be useful is asking participants to prepare a short five/ten-minute presentation and deliver it to the group.
+The group would then be asked to provide feedback on delivery, message and feedback - as if they were people receiving the training within the individual's organisation for the first time.

 ## Discussion
 Using a flip-chart or other medium, break up participants into groups and ask them to answer and document questions such as the following: